alexrub84/ElasticBeanStalk-Wordpress/README.md

 What is Elastic Beanstalk ?
 Aws Elastic Beanstalk makes it event esaier for developrers to quickly deploy and manage application in the Aws Cloud .
 Developers simply upload their application, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.

-You can see the architecture :
+You can see the infrastracture :

 ![Schermata da 2023-01-25 13-43-43](https://user-images.githubusercontent.com/123361990/215750691-7f4151b7-73bd-425b-aaff-1024aa15e296.png)